MrEscappe/linked-lists-ruby/README.md

 This project was quite challenging, new conceps and ways to tangle the code, but when I figure out how the Node.new worked evething makes sense.

-The bonus challange also was challenging and i took some time to figure out.
+The bonus challange also was challenging and I took some time to figure out.

 ------------